-I meet firms who are all over this and it is never an issue, while some others really struggle.
+I meet firms who are all over this and it is never an issue, while some others struggle.

-My understanding is that the ATO calculates the percentage of on time lodgments as follows:
+The ATO calculates the percentage of on time lodgments as follows:

-With just over a month to go, here are my suggestions to ensure you are ready for 15 May:
+Here are my suggestions to ensure you are ready for 15 May:

 If it is not correct, make sure all adjustments are processed with the ATO.